HARSHKRTHAKUR17/GreyCare/README.md

 A ppt report on the features and working of the project and a video demo are present in the repository.

+Click on View raw in each of the files of ppt and video to see them.

 ---
 ##  Features